PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Test-Connection.md

 ## Changes

 1. All current host/information output is relegated to the `-Verbose` stream.
-Currently that isn't used _at all_, and this is a perfect use case for it.
 2. No progress bar per committee decision in [PowerShell#6768](https://github.com/PowerShell/PowerShell/issues/6768).
-3. All output occurs as soon as data is available, individual records per PingReply / trace hop.
+3. All output occurs as soon as data is available, individual records per ping reply / trace hop.
 4. All presented data should be readily available as properties to the user.

 ## Output Type Proposed Members